-To minimize the risks associated with dog bites, children, families and communities must practice safe dog interactions and responsible dog ownership on a daily basis.
+Dog bites affect people of all ages and populations, and they can occur at any time.
+To minimize the risks of dog bites, children, families and communities must practice safe dog interactions and responsible dog ownership every day.

 Dog bites are a bigger problem than most people realize.
-Approximately 4.5 million people in the US are bit by dogs annually and there are over 1,000 visits to emergency departments for dog bite injuries each day.
-Our Cincinnati Children’s emergency department cares for more than 300 child dog bite victims each year.
+More than 4.5 million people in the United States are bitten by dogs every year, and there are over 900 visits to emergency departments for dog bite injuries each day.
+Our Cincinnati Children’s Emergency Department cares for more than 300 child dog bite victims each year.

-Children represent a large number of dog bite victims and injuries range from minor abrasions to severe or fatal wounds.
+Children represent a large number of dog bite victims.
+Injuries range from minor cuts and scrapes to severe or fatal wounds.

 Of all children, those ages 5-9 years have the highest risk of dog bites.
-Bites to this age group tend to be from a known dog (such as a friend or neighbor’s dog) and are often in circumstances where the dog is protecting its property (such as when a child is in another person’s home or yard, or when a child engages with the dog’s toys, food or puppies.)
+Bites to this age group tend to be from a known dog (such as a friend’s or neighbor’s dog) and often happen when the dog is protecting its property like toys, food or puppies.

-Infants and younger children have a highest risk of more severe or fatal dog bites, as the bites they experience often occur to the head or neck.
-These bites often occur in their own home by the family dog or another visiting dog when there has been limited adult supervision.
+Infants and younger children have the highest risk of more severe or fatal dog bites, as the bites they get often occur to the head or neck.
+These bites often happen in their own home by the family dog or another visiting dog when there is limited adult supervision.

-Although some people may debate the breed issue, it’s most important to remember that all dogs can and may bite given the right circumstances.
+It is important to remember that all dogs can and may bite given the right circumstances, regardless of the breed.

-Risk of a dog bite increases if the dog is eating, caring for puppies, chained or contained behind a fence.
-Dogs are also more likely to bite when they are ill, excited, scared or surprised – such as being abruptly woken from sleep.
+Risk of a dog bite increases if the dog is eating, caring for puppies, scared or nervous, chained or contained behind a fence.
+Dogs are also more likely to bite when they are ill, excited, scared or surprised, such as being suddenly woken from sleep or disturbed while eating or chewing on a bone.
 As the number of dogs in a house increases, so does the chance of having a dog bite.

-Always supervise an infant or child that is near a dog!
+- Always supervise an infant or child who is near a dog.

 - Do not disturb a dog that is caring for puppies, eating or sleeping.